In this lesson we will learn more about the stringr package for string processing as well as the lubridate package and POSIXct

 ## "stringr" "0.6.2"

-Show all installed packages with rownames(installed.packages()).
+Show all installed packages with rownames(installed.packages())

-You can review the 6000+ packages at CRAN (http://cran.r-project.org/web/packages/) and load new packages with install.packages() or with the ‘Install’ button in the ‘Packages’ tab in RStudio.
+You can review the 6000+ packages at CRAN (http://cran.r-project.org/web/packages/) and load new packages with install.packages()

-Packages define data and functions that can be imported into the global namesapce with the library() function.
-This makes the package functions immediately available.
+Packages define data and functions that can be imported into the global namesapce with the library()

-You can also use package functions with the package name prepended like: PACKAGE::FUNCTION(...).
+.
 When you are using several packages, sometimes for just a few function calls, it is often helpful to use this explicit format so that you know which functions are associated with which packages.
 Being explicit also avoids namespace collisions when two packages use the same function name.

-To learn which functions are defined by a package, use for example: help(package='stringr').
+To learn which functions are defined by a package, use for example: help(package='stringr')

 R has a number of builtin functions for doing things with string variables but, in typical R fashion, they are not collected in one place and they accept different arguments in different orders, reflecting the chaotic early growth of R.